 Can you use toddler formula for babies under 12 months old?

-No, this is not a good idea, because the nutritional needs of a small infant is not the same as it is for a toddler.
-Also, toddler formula doesn't have to be FDA reviewed like infant formulas is.
+No, this is not a good idea, because the nutritional needs of a small infant are not the same as it is for a toddler.
+Also, toddler formula doesn't have to be FDA reviewed the way it is for infant formulas.
 Look at the label on the formula and make sure it says that it is designed for infants.
 If you have any questions, ask your pharmacist or pediatrician to help you make sure that you are choosing the best formula for your baby.

 What should I do if I can't afford formula?